Mark’s artwork is concerned with the preciousness of life. It is influenced by history, environmentalism, shamanism and ancient artefacts.

 He has been included in the Wildlife Artist of the Year competition 5 times.
 In 2016 he won the Cumbrian Open Competition.

-Max has exhibited internationally, in London and in his adopted home county, Cumbria.
+Mark has exhibited internationally, in London and in his adopted home county, Cumbria.
+Mark's father was a broker with Butcher Robinson & Staples